mikes222/mapsforge_flutter/packages/mapsforge_flutter/README.md

 MapsforgeSettingsMgr().setDeviceScaleFactor(ratio);
 ```

 Read the map from the assets folder.
-Since monaco is small, we can keep it in memory
+Since monaco is small, we can keep it in memory.

 ```dart
 ByteData mapContent = await rootBundle.load("assets/monaco.map");